100 Notable alumni of

 -

-Andrew Wilkinson KC is an Australian-born Canadian politician.
-He is the former leader of the British Columbia Liberal Party, and served as the leader of British Columbia's Official Opposition.
-He was elected to the Legislative Assembly of British Columbia in the 2013 provincial election and re-elected in 2017 and 2020.
-He represented the electoral district of Vancouver-Quilchena.
+Andrew Wilkinson KC is a Canadian politician.
+He is the former leader of the British Columbia Liberal Party and served as the leader of British Columbia's Official Opposition from 2018 to 2020.
+He was elected to the Legislative Assembly of British Columbia in the 2013 provincial election and re-elected in 2017 and 2020, representing the electoral district of Vancouver-Quilchena.

 -